-Teton Pass is currently closed (again) with numerous closures this winter is starting to look a lot like the record breaking snow year of 1996/1997.
-UPDATE Teton Pass Closure as of 12:09PM 2/8/16: Road Closed Due To Avalanche Control The estimated opening time will be after 04:00 pm, February 08
+Teton Pass is currently closed (again) with numerous closures this winter is starting to look a lot like the record-breaking snow year of 1996/1997.
+UPDATE Teton Pass Closed as of 12:09PM 2/8/16: Road Closed Due To Avalanche Control The estimated opening time will be after 04:00 pm, February 08

 While word on the street is that conditions at Grand Targhee Resort are all time, if you can get there..